Blaydon (UK Parliament constituency)

-Blaydon is a constituency represented in the House of Commons since 2017 by Liz Twist of the Labour Party.
+Blaydon was a constituency in Tyne and Wear represented in the House of Commons of the UK Parliament from 1918 until its abolition for the 2024 general election.
+The seat was held continuously by a Labour Member of Parliament (MP) from 1935 onwards.
+Its final MP was Liz Twist, who was re-elected in 2024 in the newly-created seat of Blaydon and Consett.

 Constituency profile

-The seat has been a safe seat for the Labour Party since 1935.
+The seat was a safe seat for the Labour Party from 1935 until its abolition.

-Historically the area's economy relied on coal mining from the Victorian period until the decline of mining in the latter half of the 20th century.
+Historically, the area's economy relied on coal mining from the Victorian period until the decline of mining in the latter half of the 20th century.

-Today the economy is supported by engineering and service industries on Tyneside, and agriculture.
-It also includes the Metrocentre, the second-largest shopping centre in the UK.
+By 2024, the economy was supported by engineering and service industries on Tyneside, and agriculture.
+It also included the Metrocentre, the second-largest shopping centre in the UK.

-The constituency is on the western upland outskirts of Gateshead and its communities are separated by green buffers.
-It currently comprises the towns of Blaydon, Whickham, Ryton, Birtley and surrounding villages in the south and west of the Metropolitan Borough of Gateshead.
+The constituency was on the western upland outskirts of Gateshead and with communities separated by green buffers.
+It comprised the towns of Blaydon, Whickham, Ryton, Birtley and surrounding villages in the south and west of the Metropolitan Borough of Gateshead.